ottobricks/credit-risk-study-case/README.md

 ## Document
-An web report is generated and available at:
+A web report is generated and available at:

 https://ottok92.github.io/credit-risk-study-case/html/intro.html